 - A public post-secondary organization such as a college, trade or technical school, or a university, or CEGEP in Quebec.

-- A private post-secondary school (in Quebec) operating under same rules as the public school.
+- A private post-secondary school (in Quebec) operating under the same rules as the public school.

 - A private secondary or post-secondary school (in Quebec) offering qualifying programs of 900 hours or more, issuing any of the following degrees; diplôme d’études professionnelles (DEP) or attestation de spécialisation professionnelle (ASP).

-- Canadian private school which can degrees like Associates, Bachelors, Masters, or Doctorate degrees under provincial laws, provided the student was enrolled in that particular study program.
+- Canadian private schools which can offer degrees like Associates, Bachelors, Masters, or Doctorate degrees under provincial laws, provided the student was enrolled in that particular study program.

 The international students are not eligible for the PGWP program in the following cases:

-- Have been previously issues PG work permit.
+- Have been previously issued a PG work permit.

 - Received financial aid from Global Affairs Canada (GAC).

-- Took part in Government of Canada Awards Program, sponsored by GAC.
+- Took part in the Government of Canada Awards Program, sponsored by GAC.